Mycobank Taxonomy: Fungi, Dikarya, Basidiomycota, Agaricomycotina, Agaricomycetes, Agaricales, Pluteaceae, Pluteus

 Next, I checked out more modern material to get a sense of the phylogeny of Pluteus and whether P. aurantiorugosus is closely related to more commonly eaten species.
 P. aurantiorugosus belongs in sect.
 Celluloderma (Justo et al., 2011), which contains a number of seemingly rare species, including species listed on the IUCN Red List, but all of unknown edibility.
 No help there.

 So, I found two reports mentioning the edibility of P. aurantiorugosus, both secondhand and unverifiable.
 One report says it is eaten in Mexico, the other that it is poisonous in England.
 With that, I collected a mushroom for edibility testing as outlined by Dr. Chester Leathers from the Arizona Mushroom Society.
-I chopped the mushroom into thin sections and fried them in vegan butter.
+I chopped the mushroom into thin sections and fried them in butter.
 At first, the odor was unpleasant, sour, acidic, like vomit.
 Then, it mellowed out.
 Finally, once the water had evaporated and it browned, the mushroom smelled deliciously nutty, like hazelnuts.
 The first step was taking a small amount (less than a teaspoon), chewing it, spitting it out, and waiting an hour to see if I had an allergic reaction.
 The taste was very good.
 No allergic reaction.
 Next, I ate a teaspoon.
 In a short bit, I developed mild stomach discomfort that eased over two hours.
 I am sensitive to the powers of placebo and can't be sure if that experience was a direct result of the mushroom, but given the noticeable change in my stomach, I think it would have been foolish to continue with the testing.
 Maybe it was foolish of me to test this unknown mushroom in the first place.

 This was my first experience testing the edibility of a truly unknown mushroom.
 I felt comfortable doing so given the absence (as far as I am aware) of poisonous substances in the family Pluteaceae, which was affirmed by Danny Miller, Education Chair for the Puget Sound Mycological Society.
 Any mentions of poisonous Pluteaceae species seem to be directed at the aforementioned psychedelic P. salicinus, in which case "poisonous" is subjective.
 From this website, I also learned that a radish-like smell is characteristic of species in sect.
 Pluteus, not sect.
 Celluloderma, which are supposed to be odorless.
-I observed a radishy smell in this specimen, which makes me extra curious to sequence it to solidify my identification.
+I observed a radishy smell in this specimen, which makes me extra curious to sequence its DNA to solidify my identification.

 Anyway, this experience affirmed a few important things for me.
 For one, just because there are edible species in a genus does not mean that other members of that genus are edible.
 Amanita, Agaricus, Cortinarius, Entoloma, and probably most other genera with some edible species also contain species that are poisonous, even deadly.
 It's something obvious that nevertheless must be restated and reminded again and again.
 Why else would mykoweb.com list P. romellii, sister species to P. aurantiorugosus, as "probably edible" if not for the unsubstantiated belief that edibility can be inferred across a genus?
 Ignorance is not evidence to reject the null hypothesis of not edible.
 While the consequences of recklessly testing this belief might be less severe for genera that are not known to contain deadly mycotoxins, it might still lead to bad outcomes.
 Be cautious!